Individual coverage HRAs (ICHRA) and Medicare

 What is Medicare?

-There are four types of Medicare available:
+There are four types available:

-• Medicare Part A covers hospital insurance
+• Medicare Part A. Part A is hospital insurance.

 Medicare helps to reduce medical costs for eligible individuals, covering various healthcare services and treatments to ensure access to essential care.

-How do ICHRAs and Medicare interact?
+How do ICHRA and Medicare interact?

 It's common for employees of small businesses to opt for Medicare over their employer's group health insurance plan because the benefits are often better.
 Even so, Medicare recipients also tend to have more healthcare expenses.
 Employers might also want to offer an ICHRA to their entire workforce, including those with Medicare.